Triangle-free 2-matchings: Decomposition

 \section{Decomposition}

 Let $M$ denote a triangle-free $2$-matching.
-We say that an $M$-alternating path or cycle $P$ is {\bf \em feasible} if $M \oplus P$ is a triangle-free $2$-matching.
+An $M$-alternating path or cycle $P$ is {\bf \em feasible} (w.r.t. $M$) if $M \oplus P$ is triangle-free and it is {\bf \em amenable} (w.r.t. $M$) if for every triangle $t$ contained in $M \cup P$, it holds that some two edges of $t$ are consecutive on $P$.
+Note that an $M$-alternating path or cycle $P$ that is amenable is also feasible.

-Below we show that to compute a maximum triangle-free $2$-matching, we can adopt an iterative approach: start from an arbitrary triangle-free $2$-matching and successively augment it along a feasible path.
-This in fact has already been proved by Russell \cite{Russell2001}: if a triangle-free $2$-matching $M$ is not maximum, then there always exists an $M$-augmenting feasible path.
-In fact, Russell showed that for a given triangle-free $2$-matching $M$ that is not maximum, there exists an $M$-augmenting feasible path $P$ such that any of its even-length subpaths starting at an endpoint of $P$ is also feasible.
-We demonstrate that in our search for an augmenting feasible path we can restrict our attention even further to so-called amenable paths.
 Consider the following example from Figure \ref{amenableexample}.
-Here the path $P=(s,a,c,b,a,d,e,z)$ is feasible and so is each of its even-length subpaths starting at $s$.
-On $P$ we first go through an edge $e=(a,c)\in M$ of a triangle $t=(a,c,d)$ and only later and not immediately do we go through another edge $e'=(a,d) \notin M$ of $t$.
-In the theorem below we prove that we can consider only paths that have the property that for each triangle $t$ contained in $P \cup M$ at least one of the edges $e \in t \setminus M$ belonging to a triangle $t$ contained in $P \cup M$ is immediately preceded or followed on $P$ by an edge $e \in t \cap M$.
+Here the path $P'=(s,a,c,b,a,d,f,z)$ is feasible and so is each of its even-length subpaths starting at $s$.
+On $P'$ we first go through an edge $e=(a,c)\in M$ of a triangle $t=(a,c,d)$ and only later and not immediately do we go through another edge $e'=(a,d) \notin M$ of $t$.
+Therefore, $P'$ is not amenable.
+However, we may reorder edges of $P'$ so that $P'$ becomes amenable.

-An $M$-alternating path or cycle $P$ is called {\bf \em amenable} (with respect to $M$) if for any triangle $t$ in $M \cup P$, two edges $e_1, e_2$ of $t$ are consecutive on $P$.

-\begin{theorem} Given two triangle-free $2$-matchings $M$ and $N$, there exists a decomposition of $M \oplus N$ into $M$-alternating paths and $M$-alternating cycles such that each of the paths and cycles is amenable with respect $M$.